Decomposition of free cumulants: Inversion formula

-{\it Refinement of type 1.} The first type of refinement is obtained when we have a number of neighboring inner blocks of height $j$ in $\pi$ with a bridge $jj$ and a decomposition of their nearest outer block produces a subblock which covers these inner blocks and also has height $j$ (in the simplest case, it is the bridge $jj$).
+{\it Refinement of type 1.} The first type of refinement arises when we have a number of neighboring inner blocks of height $j$ in $\pi$ with a bridge $jj$ and a decomposition of their nearest outer block produces a subblock which is the nearest outer block of these inner blocks and also has height $j$ (in the simplest case, it is the bridge $jj$).
 Therefore, we obtain a partition $\sigma$ which does not satisfy condition (1) of Definition 3.1.
 Symbolically, we can represent this operation by the diagrams shown below, where squares represent inner blocks and their nearest outer block is of the form $ujju'$, with the bridge $jj$.
 The arrows indicate that the bridge is separated from the outer block.

 \unitlength=1mm \special{em:linewidth 1pt} \linethickness{0.5pt}